-Stress is an every day natural occurrence and is your body’s way of reacting to any changes or demands around you.
+Stress is an everyday natural occurrence.
+It is your body’s way of reacting to any changes or demands around you.
 Stress can be a good or a bad thing dependent on the situation and how much stress your body is under.
-When under stress your body will release hormones and increase your heart and breathing rates.
+When in this state, the body will release hormones and increase your heart and breathing rates.
 You may experience stress from your environment, from work or family, internally, and from other factors that are out of your control.